SahakAv/demand-service/README.md

    docker-compose build && docker-compose up
    ```
 4. Verify services
-* 8761 port should be opened for eureka http://localhost:8761/
+* 8761 port should be opened for Eureka http://localhost:8761/
-* 8080 proxy authentication service should be runned
+* 8080 proxy authentication service should be deployed

 ## Usage